Donate

 The Ira & Asenath Sturdevant House: A Living History Project began in 2009 with the purchase of the Ira & Asenath Sturdevant House at a sheriff’s sale.
 The project’s goal is to restore one of the oldest houses in Waverly to create a living history site illustrating the lives of 1850s Cedar River settlers and their Native American neighbors.

-Download our brochure parts one and two
+Download our brochure parts one and two.

 We need your help to make this project a success.
 Whether you can donate time, tools, materials, or funding, each of you can play a role in preserving this pioneer settler’s home in Waverly.